winn-cui/calmi2-calculator/README.md

 ```

 ## Packaging the Python Backend
-Make sure you are using Python 3.7.0
+Make sure you are using your Python virtual environment.

 ```bash
 pyinstaller pycalc/api.py --distpath pycalcdist # execute from the root of the project folder